galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 {: .details}

-We tried here to explain here there different FastQC report and some use case.
-More can be find below but also  some common next-generation sequencing problems on [QCFAIL.com](https://sequencing.qcfail.com/)
+We tried to explain here there different FastQC reports and some use cases.
+More about this and also some common next-generation sequencing problems can be found on [QCFAIL.com](https://sequencing.qcfail.com/)

 > ### {% icon details %} Specific problem for alternate library types
 >
 > #### Small/micro RNA
 >
 > In small RNA libraries, we typically have a relatively small set of unique, short sequences.
-Small RNA libraries are not randomly sheared before adding sequencing adapters to their ends: all the reads for specific classes of micro RNA will be identical.
+Small RNA libraries are not randomly sheared before adding sequencing adapters to their ends: all the reads for specific classes of microRNAs will be identical.
 It will result in:
 >
 > - Extremely biased per base sequence content
 > - Extremely narrow distribution of GC content
 > - Very high sequence duplication levels
 > - Abundance of overrepresented sequences
-> - Read through into adapters
+> - Read-through into adapters
 >
 > #### Amplicon
 >